StanfordVL/OmniGibson/joylo/README.md

 - If the JoyCon is being used as a mouse, double check [this setting](https://askubuntu.com/a/891624) (or alternatively remove `50-joystick.conf` directly)
 - If the JoyCons are connected to Ubuntu in bluetooth but are still unable to be detected from Python, try `pip uninstall hidapi`, and then `pip install hid pyglm`, and then try again

+### HID issues
+- If you see something like `ImportError: Unable to load any of the following libraries:libhidapi-hidraw.so libhidapi-hidraw.so.0 libhidapi-libusb.so libhidapi-libusb.so.0 libhidapi-iohidmanager.so libhidapi-iohidmanager.so.0 libhidapi.dylib hidapi.dll libhidapi-0.dll`, try `sudo apt install libhidapi-hidraw0`.

 ## Joycon Button Mapping
 ![Joycon instruction](https://github.com/user-attachments/assets/2e7d57d7-66be-490b-aa76-4d6f9b2ede52)